join-monster/join-monster/README.md

 ## NON-GOALS

 - Caching: application specific cache invalidation makes this a problem we don't want to solve
-- Support EVERY SQL Feature (the most powerful subset of the most popular databases will be supported)
+- Support EVERY SQL Feature (only the most powerful subset of the most popular databases will be supported)